Pierre-Édouard Lémontey

-Pierre-Édouard Lémontey (14 January 1762, Lyon – 26 June 1826, Paris) was a French lawyer, politician, scholar and historian.
+Pierre-Édouard Lémontey (14 January 1762, Lyon – 26 June 1826, Paris) was a French lawyer, politician, scholar, and historian.

 Life

+Lémontey was born in Lyon and became a barrister.

 On the convocation of the États généraux, he was noted for many political writings.
 Deputy for the Rhône at the Legislative Assembly, he was elected its president several times.
-He took part in the defence of Lyon against the troops of the National Convention and in 1793 escaped death by fleeing to Switzerland.
-Lémontey returned in 1795 and was in 1804 made head of the theatrical censorship commission, entering the Académie française in 1819.
+He took part in the defence of Lyon against the troops of the National Convention and in 1793 escaped death during the Reign of Terror by fleeing to Switzerland.
+Lémontey returned in 1795 and was in 1804 made head of the theatrical censorship commission, entering the Académie française in 1817.

 He was twice a laureate of the Académie de Marseille for his Éloges praising Peiresc (1785) and those praising Cook (1788).
 He edited royalist newspapers and was one of the companions at the "Déjeuner de la Fourchette".